jpswt/NoteForNote/README.md

 This application was created with Vite React.

 Note for Note is a MERN stack blog geared towards guitarists and their stories.
-Anyone can read blog posts created by other users at anytime.
-To compose your own stories and add to community, you will need to sign up.
+Anyone can read blog posts created by other users at anytime without becoming a member.
+But to compose your own stories and add to community, a user must sign up for an account.

 ## Requirements